10 November 2022

 7. Sometimes you may also need to work on how to manage challenging behaviours as time progresses.

-The emotional and physical demands involved with caregiving can strain even the most resilient person.
+The emotional and physical demands of caregiving can challenge even the most resilient individuals.
 That’s why it’s so important to take advantage of the many resources and tools available to help you provide care for your loved one.
 To help manage caregiver stress, one of the ways is learning that you must also take care of yourself.
-Because if you don’t you won’t be able to care for anyone else.
-The first and most important way is to accept help, this can lead to guilty feelings sometimes, but understanding that no one is the ‘perfect’ caregiver, and that you are simply doing your best is ok.
+Because if you don’t, you won’t be able to care for anyone else.
+The first and most important way is to accept help.
+Understandably, many caregivers find it hard to ask for help, leading to feelings of isolation, frustration, and even depression.
+Often it also results in feelings of guilt but understanding that no one is the ‘perfect’ caregiver, and that you are simply doing your best, is ok.
 You are making the best decisions for yourself and your own family.
 And with nearly 60% of caregivers working outside of the home, full time caregiving is not always possible.

 If you're like many caregivers, you have a hard time asking for help.
 Unfortunately, this attitude can lead to feeling isolated, frustrated, and even depressed.

-It may be hard to imagine leaving your loved one in someone else's care but taking a break can be one of the best things you do for yourself — as well as the person you're caring for.
+It may be difficult to consider leaving your loved one in someone else's care, but taking a break can be highly beneficial for both you and the person you're caring for.
 At Estia Health we provide short, emergency or long-term respite for your loved one.
 Respite care at one of our homes provides the opportunity to have your loved one cared for in a safe and supportive environment.

 When your loved one comes and stays at one of our homes, you’ll have peace of mind, that they are being cared for by an experienced and compassionate team in a safe and supportive environment.
 With experienced clinicians, carers, hospitality teams – all looking after the social, clinical and overall wellbeing of your loved one.